 In the examples above I’ve mentioned a lot of fitness goals, but you can set them also in the other categories I mentioned.
 These are some examples of goals you can set for yourself.
 Behind brackets you’ll see the goal that’s behind the process/performance goal.

-- Eat and drink no more than 1,600 calories a day (Lifestyle goal: eating healthier and losing 10 pounds before May 1st 2018)
+Eat and drink no more than 1,600 calories a day (Lifestyle goal: eating healthier and losing 10 pounds before May 1st of this year)

 Of course distances and time frames may vary.
 And you can pick your own goals based on the strengths and skills you want to improve that you wrote down.
 These are just examples of what goals look like.